Fe del Mundo: Establishment of the Children's Medical Center

 In 1958, del Mundo conveyed her personal ownership of the hospital to a board of trustees.

 Dr. Fe del Mundo lived on the second floor of the Children's Medical Center in Quezon City and continued making early morning rounds until she was 99 years old.

 Establishment of the Children's Medical Center Foundation

 When she founded the Children's Medical Center Foundation in 1957, she was able to bring medical care to Filipinos in the rural areas of the Philippines who had little to no access to health care.
 This foundation saved thousands of children by establishing family planning clinics and treating preventable health issues such as poor nutrition and dehydration.

 Later life and death

 Del Mundo was still active in her practice of pediatrics into her 90s.
 She died of cardiac arrest on August 6, 2011, three months before her 100th birthday, and was buried at the Libingan ng mga Bayani.

-Medicine in the Philippines was revolutionized by Dr. Fe del Mundo.
-She made numerous breakthroughs in the field of pediatrics from immunization, treatment of jaundice, and providing accessible health care to countless families living in poverty.